|Delayed - 01/15 05:18:49 pm|

 "This whole pandemic has been a quick peer into the future and what the world could look like in two or three years.
 It's sped up the transition to a New Economy and we're figuring out which are the businesses that are going to be really successful in that economy," she said.

-Futures contracts for delivering gold in August rose 1.1% to $1,962.80 a troy ounce.
-The metal, a traditional haven for investors, marked its largest one month percentage gain since February 2016.
+Futures contracts for delivering gold in August rose 1.3% to $1,993.00 a troy ounce.
+The metal, a traditional haven for investors, is on track for its largest one month percentage gain since February 2016.

 In the Asia-Pacific region, stocks painted a mixed picture by the close of trading.
 China's major equity benchmark, the Shanghai Composite Index, rose 0.7%.
 Japan's Nikkei 225 index fell 2.8%, and Australia's S&P ASX 200 index dropped 2%.
 Both countries face fresh outbreaks of coronavirus after previously managing to contain infections earlier this year.